ElementAI/haven_old/README.md

 ### Usage

 A minimal codebase can include the following 4 files.
-They are hyper-linked to a template source code.
+Each of these files is hyper-linked to a template source code.

 - [`exp_configs.py`](https://github.com/ElementAI/haven/tree/master/examples/minimal/exp_configs.py) contains experiment groups for MNIST.
 - [`trainval.py`](https://github.com/ElementAI/haven/tree/master/examples/minimal/trainval.py) contains the main training and validation loop for an experiment.